rrv-12/RAG-CHATBOT/README.md

 2. Install Dependencies

-Once the environment is set up (whether venv or Conda), install the required dependencies using requirements.txt:
+Once the environment is ready (whether venv or Conda), install the required dependencies using requirements.txt:

 pip install -r requirements.txt